 “For many are called, but few are chosen.”

-He asked, “How did you get in here without wedding clothes friend?”
+He asked, “How did you get in here without wedding clothes, friend?”
 And the man was speechless.
 Why was he speechless?
-Because he had no excuse.
-Because the wedding clothes had been provided for him.
+Because he had no excuse, the King provided him with the wedding clothes.
 The king didn’t expect him to come in without the effort of putting on the gift of new clothes.
-Maybe you are like the person on the street corner and never saw the need for the new clothes.
-Jesus is telling you that there is a moment in ever person’s life that they recognize that they have done some things that they are not proud of and are still wearing the street clothes.
-Jesus provides the opportunity for each of us to remove the shame of the street clothes and put on the robe of salvation that is only available through Him.
+Maybe you are like the person on the street corner and never saw the need for new clothes.
+Jesus is telling you that there is a moment in every person’s life when they recognize that they have done some things that they are not proud of and are still wearing street clothes.
+Jesus provides the opportunity for us to remove the shame of the street clothes and put on the robe of salvation that is only available through Him.
 John 14:6 says, “Jesus told him, ‘I am the way, the truth, and the life.
 No one can come to the Father except through me.’”

-There’s still the servants in the story.
+There are still servants in the story.
 The servants watched the first round of servants go out and get rejected and even murdered.
 Then the second group of servants went out to the street corners and invited anyone they could find.
-The King sent them to the LEAST, the LAST and the LOST.
+The King sent them to the LEAST, the LAST, and the LOST.

 Who are the least?
-They are those that feel less than.
+They are those that feel less than others.
 There are people in your life that feel insecure and insignificant.
-They feel like they don’t belong and their self-esteem is at zero.
-The least are those that think they are on the outside and they are never going to be accepted by God.
+They feel like they don’t belong, and their self-esteem is at zero.
+The least are those who think they are on the outside and believe God will never accept them.